 Timing and Interdependency

 Timing and interdependency are key to understanding real process behavior.
 In the background check process described above, the submitter only submitted background checks on Tuesday between 3:00 and 3:30 PM.
-That means that a pending background check could sit in the queue for up to 7 days before being submitted.
-Three other similar delays in the background check process could add 14 unnecessary days of delay.
-Understanding the timing of activities within a process is critical to any improvement methodology yet remains unseen because the basic definition doesn’t describe it.
+That means a pending background check could sit in the queue for up to 7 days before submission.
+Three similar delays in the background check process could add 14 unnecessary days.
+Understanding the timing of activities within a process is critical to any improvement methodology, yet it remains unseen because the basic definition doesn’t describe it.
 The basic definition of a process does not include the framework to describe when a process occurs.

 Variabilityprocess steps

-Normally (no pun intended), averages are used to describe processing time for activities under study.
-Averages work well to describe a business process containing no variability in time (or process direction), not utilizing people and without interruptions.
+Normally (no pun intended), averages describe processing time for activities under study.
+Averages work well to describe a business process containing no variability in time (or process direction), not utilizing people, and without interruptions.
 In other words, averages hide critical business process behavior.
 Why do averages mask process behavior?
 It would be like trying to explain the dynamics of a family from a single photograph.
-You get some information from a picture, but you have no clue what happened immediately before or after the click of the shutter.
-Variable times cause loss of throughput because the system can’t be balanced precisely.
-That means from the perspective of the entity; waiting will occur at various points in the process.
-Sometimes there is more waiting than processing.
+You get some information from a picture, but you have no clue what happened immediately before or after the shutter’s click.
+Variable times cause throughput loss because the system can’t be balanced precisely.
+From the entity’s perspective, waiting will occur at various points in the process.
+Sometimes, there is more waiting than processing.
 Benjamin Franklin stated this principle concisely when he said: “Lost time is never found again.”
-If variability in “time and direction” are ignored the real capability of a system will be hidden.
+If variability in “time and direction” are ignored, the real capability of a system will be hidden.
 Understanding the effect of the variability in the “background check process” mentioned above gave rise to new solutions that mitigated the extreme variability.

 “If you don’t have “word” to describe something, you can’t see it.
 If you can’t see it, you can’t manage it.”